-In Ohio, violence crimes are offenses that are taken seriously.
-The broad term can include burglary, robbery, kidnapping, aggravated assault, domestic violence and murder.
-Those who become victims of those crimes can have several long-term effects, including medical bills, lost wages and counseling.
+In Ohio, violent crimes are offenses that are taken seriously.
+The broad term can include burglary, robbery, kidnapping, aggravated assault, domestic violence, and murder.
+Those who become victims of those crimes can have several long-term effects, including medical bills, lost wages, and counseling.

 According to WBNS-10TV in Columbus, the office fulfilled more than 3,300 requests last year, paying an average of $2,700 per claim.
 The maximum total payments are limited to $50,000, according to the Ohio Attorney General’s website, and several expenses have caps.

 This program is designed to help victims regain control of their lives after an unfortunate event.
-The program can help cover the costs crime scene clean up for personal security, replacing of items used as evidence and replacing of clothing damages as a result of medical treatment.
+The program can help cover the costs of crime scene clean-up for personal security, replacing items used as evidence, and replacing clothing damages as a result of medical treatment.

 However, there are guidelines to determine who is eligible.
 Victims who are injured as a result of a violent crime or claimants responsible for the victim’s expenses, such as parents or guardians, could be eligible to receive a payment.
 In some situations, dependents of homicide victims could be eligible for the program.

 If the victim has a felony conviction or a child endangerment or domestic violence conviction within 10 years prior to the crime or while the crime is pending, he or she may not be eligible.
 In addition, if a person does not report the crime or refuses to cooperate with law enforcement, he or she may not be eligible for compensation.